 - Spinal tumor

 - Ankylosing spondylitis

 Finally, it is important to note that one’s attitude and situation also have an effect on pain levels and duration.
-For example, people who are depressed, under stress, or have a compensable back injury are more likely to have their pain become chronic.
-Patients who are stress free and have little complicating psychological factors are more likely to improve with appropriate treatment for their conditions.
+For example, people who are depressed, under stress, or have a compensable back injury are more likely to develop chronic pain.
+Patients who are stress-free and have few complicating psychological factors are more likely to improve with appropriate treatment for their conditions.